 \section{Appendix}

 This appendix is organised as follows.
 Section~\ref{app:assumptions} restates the main assumptions used in our theoretical analysis.
-Section~\ref{sec:convergence-analysis} proves that \textsc{eris} maintains the same convergence behavior as FedAvg in the absence of compression.
-Section~\ref{sec:utility_comm_eris} presents the convergence and communication analysis for the full \textsc{eris} framework.
-Section~\ref{app:privacy_proof} provides the privacy guarantees and includes an extension of Theorem \ref{thm:privacy} to colluding aggregators.
+Section~\ref{sec:convergence-analysis} proves that FSA maintains the same convergence behavior as centralized FedAvg in the absence of compression.
+Section~\ref{sec:utility_comm_eris} presents the convergence and communication analysis for \textsc{eris} with DSC.
+Section~\ref{app:privacy_proof} provides the privacy guarantees and includes an extension of Theorem~\ref{thm:privacy} to colluding aggregators.
 Section~\ref{app:experimental_setup} details our experimental setup, including models, hyperparameters, privacy attacks, datasets, licenses, and hardware for full reproducibility.
-Finally, Section~\ref{app:weight_distribution}–\ref{app:pareto} reports additional experimental results that support our claims, including evaluations of scalability, compression, data reconstruction attacks, and privacy–utility trade-offs under varying heterogeneity conditions (IID and non-IID) and both biased and unbiased gradient estimators.
+Finally, Sections~\ref{app:weight_distribution}--\ref{app:pareto} report additional experimental results supporting our claims, including evaluations of scalability, compression, data reconstruction attacks, and privacy--utility trade-offs under varying heterogeneity conditions (IID and non-IID) and both biased and unbiased gradient estimators.